 While women shaving their legs or under their arms is far from breaking news, a new trend has cropped up that have women shaving their face regularly in unprecedented numbers.
 If you're not yet acquainted with the trend, the news of its existence may send a number of questions through your mind.
 Have women shaved their faces before in the history of shaving?
 Why do so many women choose to do such a thing?
 Does shaving your face as a woman have any weird side effects?
 Fear not, for you've come to the right place to get the scoop, have your questions answered, and arm yourself with the knowledge to help you decide if shaving your face is for you.

-So before you bust out your Venus and go crazy, check out the facts and weigh the pros and cons of female facial shaving.
+So before you bust out your Venus, check out the facts and weigh the pros and cons of female facial shaving.
 Hopefully, a thorough look at all sides of the trend will help you decide whether or not it's something you want to test drive for yourself.

 When it comes to our legs, underarms, and bikini lines, most women are no strangers to the art of shaving.
 A new trend has recently appeared that’s got women shaving in a place many of us dared never shave before - our faces.
 More and more videos are cropping up on YouTube as female beauty bloggers begin to venture into shaving territories that were previously thought unchartered.
 If this is news to you, the question on your mind may be something to the effect of, “why though?”